grafana/agent/example/k3d/README.md

 ![](./assets/trigger_change.png)

-For Loki Canary, the easiest way to trigger an alert is to edit its Daemonset to query for a different label.
+For Loki Canary, the easiest way to trigger an alert is to edit its Daemonset to query for a different label that doesn't exist.
 ![](./assets/trigger_logs_alerts.png)
 ![](./assets/logs_alerts.png)